RinRin-32/memory-perturbation/README.md

 ## Installation

 - To create a conda environment `mpe` with all necessary dependencies run: `conda env create --file environment.yml`
-- Additionally, run `pip install git+https://git@github.com/wiseodd/asdl@asdfghjkl` in the mpe environment to gain access to `asdfghjkl` backend and `AsdlGGN`
 - We use torch 2.2.1 with cuda 12.1.1

 **Additional information on dependencies**